NLog/NLog.github.io/_posts/2026-08-16-nlog-6-2-aot-build-size.md

 - Batching, payload compression, and retry handling.

-`OpenTelemetryHttpTarget` automatically recognizes the standard `OTEL_EXPORTER_OTLP_*` environment variables when target properties are not explicitly configured, so able to export NLog logevents to OpenTelemetry deployments without adding the OpenTelemetry SDK.
+`OpenTelemetryHttpTarget` automatically recognizes the standard `OTEL_EXPORTER_OTLP_*` environment variables when target properties are not explicitly configured, so able to export NLog logevents to OpenTelemetry Collector or any OTLP/HTTP-compatible endpoint without adding the OpenTelemetry SDK.

 ## NLog and next major version